 It takes a few days, but the cream in the goat milk does separate and rise to the top of the jars we use for storing the milk; so we just spoon the cream off and add it to a freezer container of accumulating cream.

-The milk that’s left after removing the cream is still very sweet and good (doesn’t seem watery like skim cow milk) – maybe that’s an advantage of having Nigerian Dwarf goats with their very high butterfat content milk (see 5 Reasons to Choose Nigerian Dwarf Goats for Milk).
+The milk that’s left after removing the cream is still very sweet and good (doesn’t seem watery like skim cow milk) – maybe that’s the advantage of having Nigerian Dwarf goats with their very high butterfat content milk (see 5 Reasons to Choose Nigerian Dwarf Goats for Milk).

 After we’ve accumulated about a quart of cream in the freezer, I let it thaw and put it in the mixing bowl of the KitchenAid mixer.

 The churning process goes faster if you put the mixing bowl and whisk into the refrigerator for 30 minutes before adding the goat milk and churning.

 Once the cream’s in the mixer, I just turn the KitchenAid up to high and let it whisk.

 After whisking for a while, it will form whipped cream.

 If you have splatter guards for your mixer, it’s a good idea to put them on after whipped cream has formed.
 Then turn the mixer back on high-speed and keep mixing.